MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 ## Key properties

-If a business card is detected, the business card reader will try to extract information based on the following properties:
+If a business card is detected, the business card reader will try to extract information that it finds based on the following properties:

 |Property |Definition  |Type  |
 |---------|---------|---------|